mapproxy/mapproxy/doc/configuration.rst

 ``request_format``
 """"""""""""""""""

 MapProxy will try to use this format to request new tiles, if it is not set ``format`` is used.
-This option has no effect if the source does not support that format or the format of the source is set explicitly (see ``format`` for sources).
+This option has no effect if the source does not support that format or the format of the cache is set explicitly (see ``format`` for caches or ``supported_formats`` for sources).

 .. _link_single_color_images: